-Some depression can be seasonal, while other mood disorders can be triggered by traumatic or major life events.
-Women are more likely to have major depression.1 Anxiety can be a completely normal reaction to an event, but it becomes a disorder when symptoms last for more than 6 months.
+Some depression can be seasonal, while other mood disorders might be triggered by traumatic or major life events.
+Women are more likely to have major depression, though anyone could develop the mental disorder at any point.1 Anxiety might be a completely normal reaction to an event, but it becomes a disorder when symptoms last for more than 6 months.
+Symptoms and their severity vary with time and person-to-person; not everyone experiences depression, anxiety, or any other mental conditions the same way.
 Untreated, anxiety can worsen.
-Anxiety disorders include panic disorders and phobias, as well as generalized anxiety.2
+Anxiety disorders include panic disorders and phobias, as well as generalized anxiety.
+Just like any physical disorder or condition, anxiety, depression, and other mood disorders are serious and patients should seek treatment.2

-Anxiety and mood disorders have traditionally been treated in the medical and psychological communities with therapy as well as medications.
-Medications have been seen as a helpful adjunct to talk therapy.
-In other words, they can help manage some of the symptoms so that therapy can be more effective.
-Talk therapy can be individual or group in format.
 Prescription drugs can include antidepressants (SSRIs, tricyclics, MAOIs), anti-anxiety drugs (benzodiazepines), and beta-blockers (to control anxious symptoms).
-The pills can take many weeks to work, if they are effective for that particular patient.
+The pills might take many weeks to work if they are effective for that particular patient.
 The side effects of these medications can be severe, such as headaches, dizziness, nausea, jitteriness, and sexual dysfunction.
-Some interactions can lead to “serotonin syndrome, which can cause confusion, hallucinations, increased sweating, muscle stiffness, seizures, changes in blood pressure or heart rhythm”.
+Some interactions could lead to “serotonin syndrome, which can cause confusion, hallucinations, increased sweating, muscle stiffness, seizures, changes in blood pressure or heart rhythm”.
 Some medications carry the risk of addiction and withdrawal.

 How Chiropractic Can Help

 Some chiropractors feel that anxiety comes from an “out-of-shape mind and body”.
 There can be poor diet, sleep issues, little exercise, and other factors that contribute to this.
 Chronic anxiety can lead to a state of depression.
 To combat this, some chiropractors will suggest that patients improve their diet and supplement with necessary vitamins and nutrients (such as B12, calcium, magnesium, and potassium).
 A proper diet will balance hormones and help the brain function more optimally.
 Of course, it is often recommended that patients avoid caffeine and processed sugar.